-Hard Hat Services (HHS) is an organization with a strong experience base in sediment restoration.
+Hard Hat Services (Hard Hat) is an organization with a strong experience base in sediment restoration.
 The experience base covers not only the investigation and assessment of sediments, but includes designing and managing sediment restoration actions.

 - Sediment Sampling

 - Preparation of Dredging Permits

 - Engineered Enhancements for Natural Recovery

 - Designing Armoring and In-Situ Caps